Which place is cheaper, Myrtle Beach or Saint Simons?

 It rains a lot this time of the year in Myrtle Beach.
 It's quite rainy in Saint Simons.
 In July, Saint Simons usually receives less rain than Myrtle Beach.
 Saint Simons gets 5.4 inches (137 mm) of rain, while Myrtle Beach receives 8.1 inches (207 mm) of rain each month for the summer.

 Both Myrtle Beach and Saint Simons during the autumn are popular places to visit.
-Also, many visitors come to Myrtle Beach in the autumn for the shopping scene.
+Many travelers come to Saint Simons for the hiking trails, the shopping scene, the small town atmosphere, and the natural beauty of the area.
+Also, many visitors come to Myrtle Beach in the autumn for the city's sights and attractions and the shopping scene.

 Saint Simons is a little warmer than Myrtle Beach in the autumn.
-The temperature in Saint Simons is usually 70°F (21°C) in October, and Myrtle Beach stays around 65°F (18°C).
+The daily temperature in Saint Simons averages around 70°F (21°C) in October, and Myrtle Beach fluctuates around 65°F (18°C).

 In Myrtle Beach, it's very sunny this time of the year.
 It's quite sunny in Saint Simons.
 In the autumn, Saint Simons often gets around the same amount of sunshine as Myrtle Beach.
 Saint Simons gets 214 hours of sunny skies this time of year, while Myrtle Beach receives 227 hours of full sun.